 Mark Sturges handed me a pair of green plastic gloves to handle his compost, but had no qualms about plunging his own bare hands deep into one of his aluminum bins.
 He emerged with a dripping fistful of organic matter that would discomfit a squeamish person—say, the woman who owned the Air BnB home in Bandon, Oregon, where I stayed that night and who shrieked and shivered when I described the scene.

 “Does your compost look like this?” the 67-year old Sturges asked me.
-No, I’ve never seen any compost that looked quite like his.
+No, I’d never seen any compost that looked quite like his.

 “These are the best workers in the world,” Sturges said with satisfaction.
 “They don’t have drug problems, they don’t beat their wives—although they might eat them, of course—and they work 24 hours a day.
 You just have to make sure you keep them alive.”

-According to Elaine Ingham, microbiologist and the former science director of the Rodale Institute (the leading U.S. think tank plus laboratory for organic farming), people have been making compost since the dawn of agriculture.
-The first instruction manual was likely penned by Cato the Critic at around 300 BC in the midst of a back-to-the-land movement by city folk – déjà vu all over again! —by which Cato intended to give these fledgling farmers the tools to thrive.
+According to Elaine Ingham, microbiologist and former science director of the Rodale Institute (the leading U.S. think-tank-plus-laboratory for organic farming), people have been making compost since the dawn of agriculture.
+The first instruction manual was likely penned by Cato the Critic at around 300 BC in the midst of a back-to-the-land movement by city folk—déjà vu all over again!—by which Cato intended to give these fledgling farmers the tools to thrive.